sandcastleco/whitney-park/901-main/index.md

     <h2 class="fl w-30 pr3 mt0 main-blue">Light, fresh, <i>home</i></h2>

     <div class="fl pl3 w-70">
-      <p class="mt0">Today’s amenities and plenty of natural light, highlighting the full-size washer and dryer in each unit, among other things.</p>
+      <p class="mt0">Today’s amenities and plenty of natural light highlight these modern, urban apartments!</p>

+      <p>You’ll never guess that 901 Main is located at...
+901 Main Street!
+This three-story, mixed-use urban development offers two levels of one and two-bedroom apartments above first floor commercial space in the middle of the action.
+Each unit offers residents inviting indoor and outdoor living spaces, in-unit, full-size washers and dryers, daylight in every bedroom (yes, a window!) and below-grade, climate-controlled parking.
+And did we mention it’s pet friendly?</p>

       <ul>
         <li>Modern, urban mixed-use apartments</li>